 If Doil had expressed his thoughts aloud, they would have said something like “Oh, good, technical language.
 Let me seize on that, instead of thinking about being possessed by a demon.
 Oh no, now I’m thinking about being possessed by a demon again.”
 Aloud, he said, in a voice saturated with artificial calm, “I don’t think I quite follow.”

-“Well,” Marinae began, “according to the Faith, and as we’ve previously discussed, there are three realms: the physical, the mental, and the spiritual.
+“Well,” Marinae began, “according to the Faith, and as we’ve previously discussed, there are two realms: the physical and the spiritual.
 The realms themselves are parallel, but they can interact through manifestations.
-We are ourselves one of the most powerful manifestations, with strong presences in all three realms, although we exist mostly in the physical realm.
-Think of manifestations like – like a pen going through multiple sheets of paper.”
+We are ourselves one of the most powerful manifestations, with strong presences in both realms, although we exist mostly in the physical realm.
+Think of manifestations like – like the imprint of a pen going through multiple sheets of paper, although the ink is only upon the topmost sheet.”

-“Well, balancing the human existence in the physical realm, demons exist mostly in the spiritual realm, but have a presence in all three realms,” Marinae explained.
+“Well, balancing the human existence in the physical realm, demons exist mostly in the spiritual realm, but have a presence in both realms,” Marinae explained.
 “After humans, they are the strongest single source of manifestations – interactions between the realms.
 Some of them are thought to even possess a rudimentary sentience.
 While humans eventually die, demons do not; they exist perpetually in the spiritual realm.
 However, they do not always manifest, and when they do, it is referred to as a nascent manifestation, and in many ways the demon will have the aspect of a newborn: uneducated, naïve, helpless.
-The strongest ones will be able to interact in limited ways with the mental and physical realms, just like humans can occasionally interact inadvertently with the mental and spiritual realms.
+The strongest ones will be able to interact in limited ways with the physical realm, just like humans can occasionally interact inadvertently with the spiritual realm.
 I think this is what has happened with you; it is probably unconsciously using you as an anchor.”

 Doil rubbed his eyes.
 “So I’m not possessed, I’m just being used as an anchor by an extremely powerful baby demon.
 That’s so much better.”
 He looked at Marinae.
 “Can we set it adrift?”